 La Sportiva Katana Lace

-Despite its considerable price tag, the La Sportiva Katana is an exceedingly popular shoe.
-And it only took a couple of pitches for our testers to understand why.
-The Katana supplies astounding edging power and precision in a downturned design that doesn't force you to wholly abandon your comfort.
+Despite its considerable price tag, the La Sportiva Katana Lace is an exceedingly popular shoe, and it only took a couple of pitches for our testers to understand why.
+The Katana supplies astounding edging power and precision in a downturned design that doesn't require you to wholly abandon your comfort.
 The narrow toe profile solidifies this shoe's credentials for both steep pocket pulling and thin crack climbing.
 Add to this the stiff-yet-sensitive feel of its Vibram XS Edge sole, and you have a shoe that's perfectly suited for nearly any type of roped climbing.
-No wonder Adam Ondra donned a pair for the crux pitches on during his rapid ascent of the Dawn Wall.

-Although these shoes are comfy, they're not quite "El Cap in a day" comfy, so you'll want a more comfortable shoe like the TC Pro for mega missions in the mountains.
-The Katana is also a narrow shoe, so folks with wider feet should consider the Scarpa Instinct Lace, which has a similar downturn, lace closure, and toe shape, but a wider midsole and heel.
+Although these shoes are pretty comfy, they're not "El Cap in a day" comfy, so most people will prefer a more comfortable shoe like the TC Pro for mega missions.
+The Katana is also a narrower shoe, so folks with wider feet should consider similar designs with roomier dimensions.
+One possibility is the Scarpa Instinct Lace which has a lace closure with a similar downturn and toe profile but a wider midsole and heel.
 Although there are arguably better shoes for high-end bouldering, for everything else, the Katana is ready to crush.

 Read review: La Sportiva Katana